ShopRunner/tablecloth/README.md

 In the above example, what looks like one call is actually two calls:

-0. Call method "User.findByEmail"
+1. Call method "User.findByEmail"
-0. #1 Call - BigTable query against the "users_email" index table
+2. #1 Call - BigTable query against the "users_email" index table
-0. Query returns the rowKey(s) of the user(s)
+3. Query returns the rowKey(s) of the user(s)
-0. #2 Call - BigTable query made using the rowKey(s)
+4. #2 Call - BigTable query made using the rowKey(s)
-0. Query returns the full user record(s)
+5. Query returns the full user record(s)

 **Special Circumstances:**
 If you are less concerned about storage, consistency etc. and more about latency it is possible to define an index as a "duplicate key".
 What this will do is instead of storing the data in a seperate index table.
-The data is stored in the base "users" table with a different rowKey.
+The data is stored in the base table with a different rowKey.
 This effectively copies data mulitple times to the same table.

 ### MetaData & Migrations
 At some point Schemas change, data is dropped, new fields are added.
 This is supported via Lazy Migrations in TableCloth.
 Every BigTable Table has a column family named "metadata" that holds different fields that TableCloth uses under the hood (i.e. created_at, updated_at).

-Migrations will be handled via the "version" column.
-The version column will be the most recent version for the record, where the record will walk through all the migration functions until reaching the desired version.
+Migrations will be handled via the "version" column in "metadata".
+The version column will be the most recent version for the record, where the record will walk through all the migrations until reaching the desired version.

 The API is not fully defined but we plan on supporting:
-* Full ETL based migrations - transforms all data record by record to the desired version
+* Full ETL based migrations - transforms all data record by record to the desired version.
-* Lazy Migration Write Only - will only update the version when writing to the record, will still transform on read but won't save the transformed record.
+* Lazy Migration (Write Only) - will only update the version when writing to the record, will still transform on read but won't save the transformed record.
-* Lazy Migration Full - will transform to the desired version and resave no matter if its a read or a write
+* Lazy Migration (Read/Write) - will transform to the desired version and resave no matter if its a read or a write.

 #### Features on Roadmap
 * User Interface for managing BigTable Models
 * TTL based indexes
+* Immutable Schemas - Prevents unintentional Schema changes/mutations
 * PolyMorphism - allow multiple Schemas (two levels deep max) on the same Row
 * Python Support
 * Go Support